The root of the DOM tree to which this DLoc applies.

 The location in the parent, as described above.

-points inside the range of children of its node
+offset points inside the range of children of its node.

 Whether the object is valid.